Introducing InfluxDB Cloud Dedicated

 Caitlin Croft: 00:58:41.877 Thank you all.
 And once again, this has been recorded and will be made available by tomorrow morning.
 Thank you.

-Gary Fowler is a Product Manager for InfluxDB Cloud at InfluxData.
+Gary Fowler is VP of Product at InfluxData.
 Gary has nearly three decades of experience in product management, program management, software engineering and sales engineering.
-He previously held Vice President roles in Product and Engineering at iPASS, Airborne Interactive and Lilee Systems.
+He previously held Vice President roles in Product and Engineering at iPass, Airborne Interactive, and Lilee Systems.
 Gary resides in Holualoa, Hawaii.

 VP, Product Marketing, InfluxData